A New Access Control Scheme for Facebook-style Social Networks: Introduction

 \section{Introduction}

-Online social networks (OSNs) are among the most popular web services during the past five years and have attracted a huge amount of users all over the world.
-For example, Facebook, the leading OSN service, has more than one billion active users.\footnote{\url{http://newsroom.fb.com/}} Nowadays, OSNs are playing a great role in our daily life.
-They provide a platform for users to present themselves, articulate their social circles, interact with each other etc.
+Online social networks (OSNs) are among the most popular web services during the past ten years and have attracted a huge amount of users all over the world.
+For example, Facebook, the leading OSN service, has more than one billion active users monthly.\footnote{\url{http://newsroom.fb.com/}} OSNs are playing an important role in our daily life by providing a platform for users to present themselves, articulate their social circles, interact with each other etc.

 With the large amount of data maintained in OSN websites, privacy concerning users' personal information inevitably becomes an important but scientifically challenging problem.
-Access control schemes (e.g., see~\cite{S93,SCFY96,A03,AF03,LMW05,BBL05,RCHC09,LLWC12}) are naturally introduced to protect users' privacy in OSNs.
-They can be used to guarantee that resources are accessible by the intended users, but not by other (possibly malicious) users.
-Typically, users can control the access to their own information or resources with access control schemes supplied by OSNs.
-Currently, the existing schemes, including the ones proposed by the research community, are mainly \emph{relationship-based}, i.e., whether a user is able to access the information/resource depends on the relationship between him and the owner, such as `friends' or `friends of friends'.
+Access control schemes (e.g., see~\cite{S93,SCFY96,A03,AF03,LMW05,BBL05,RCHC09,LLWC12}) are naturally introduced to protect users' private information or resources in OSNs.
+They can be used to guarantee that resources are only accessible by the intended users, but not by other (possibly malicious) users.
+Users can control the access to their own information or resources with access control schemes supplied by OSNs.
+The existing schemes, including the ones proposed by the research community, are mainly \emph{relationship-based}, i.e., whether a user is able to access the information depends on the relationship between him and the owner, e.g., `friends' or `friends of friends'.